CONDUCTIVE EDUCATION CANTERBURY

 Nichola McGuire

-Nichola is a qualified early intervention teacher with many years’ experience working in both the education and disability sectors.
-She is a qualified Infant Massage Instructor and this has become a key part of the programme we offer families at the centre.
+Nichola is a qualified early intervention teacher with many years’ experience working in the education, health and disability sectors.
+She is a qualified Infant Massage Instructor.
+Nichola is currently the Early Intervention Coordinator for the early intervention providers in Canterbury.
 Throughout her career, she has taken on a number of roles both at our centre and in the wider early childhood and early intervention communities.
-She has been in her current role since 2003 and enjoys catching up with past families at centre and community events.
+She has been at CEC since 2003 and enjoys catching up with past whānau at centre and community events.
+Nichola has a real passion for working with tamariki and their whānau.
+She brings a professional knowledge and expertise to our organisation.
+Nichola spends her spare time with her husband and daughter biking.
+She is currently based on the West Coast.

 Picture